Julian Solís

-Julian Solís (born 7 January 1957) is a former boxer from Puerto Rico.
+Julian Solís De Jesus (born 7 January 1957) is a former boxer from Puerto Rico.
 He was born in the San Juan area of Río Piedras, but because of the closeness of his birthplace to Caguas, he often trained at the Bairoa Gym in Caguas.
 His training base, however, was the Caimito Gym.

 A former Lineal and WBA Bantamweight champion, Solis is the only world champion in a family that produced two other world-class boxers: brother Enrique was outpointed by WBA Featherweight champion Eusebio Pedroza in 1978, and brother Rafael was knocked out in five rounds by WBC Super featherweight champion Héctor Camacho in 1983.

 Professional boxing career

-Solis began his professional boxing career in 1975, outpointing Ray Negron in four on 11 November.
+The son of Jose Julian Solis and of Gloria De Jesus, Solis began his professional boxing career in 1975, outpointing Ray Negron in four on 11 November.
 He won his first five fights in Puerto Rico, and then had his first international fight in December 1975, when he beat Juan Gómez in St. Maarten by a knockout in round two.
 On 12 February 1978, he met fringe contender Nivio Nolasco, outpointing him over ten rounds, and travelled to the Dominican Republic, where on 15 March he outpointed Leopoldo Frias also in ten rounds.
 With a record of 12-0 and 5 knockouts, he returned to the Dominican Republic, where he challenged Julio Soto Solano on 16 October for the "Latin American Bantamweight title", winning the regional belt by outpointing Solano over 12 rounds.